Optimized Verlet SIMD kernels for native MIC (Xeon Phi co-processor)

 It would be great to have a stub commit to a separate branch with this code for kernel development as Mark suggested earlier.

-#9 Updated by Roland Schulz almost 6 years ago
+#9 Updated by Roland Schulz about 6 years ago

 - Assignee set to Roland Schulz